-First, let’s take a look at how you can list down the services, check their status, etc. This is required if you want to understand the state of your system for investigation purposes.
+First, let’s look at how you can list the services, check their status, etc. This is required if you want to understand the state of your system for investigation purposes.

 To list out all systemd active units, you can use the below command.